mlatcl/mlatcl.github.io/_people/aditya-ravuri.md

 position: PhD Student
 institution: Cambridge University
 image: aditya-ravuri.jpg
-biography: Aditya's interests are mainly in probabilistic machine learning and he works on probabilistic interpretations of dimensionality reduction methods used in single cell biology.
-His current work interprets a large class of DR methods such as (t-)SNE and UMAP, LLE, LE, diffusion maps and spectral embedding methods as inference algorithms corresponding to models on latent graphs, with connections to Gaussian processes on graphs and manifolds.
+biography: I'm mainly interested in probabilistic modelling for science and statistical machine learning.
+As part of my PhD, I've shown that most classical dimensionality reduction methods (such as t-SNE, UMAP, MDS and Laplacian embeddings) and modern representation learning algorithms (such as some contrastive methods) have probabilistic interpretations as inference algorithms of probabilistic models akin to Gaussian processes.
-  He also works on several case studies of using latent variable models in practice.
+  I have also worked on several case studies on using latent variable models in practice, e.g. single-cell data analysis, climate science, proteins and bioacoustics, and am interested in deployment (e.g. using probabilistic programming).

 publications:
-  - gplvms-svi
-  - gauche-gps-in-chem
-  - scalable-interpretable-gplvms-scrna
-  - ice-cores-ppls
-  - gaussian-process-latent-variable-flows-for-massively-missing-data
+  - probdr
 ---